wraithan/ioninja/src/posts/build-scripts-rust-1.md

 }
 ```

 Note this is being built as an executable and therefore needs a `fn main()`.
-This loads in an environment variable that Cargo sets before running your build script. `OUT_DIR` as its name implies is where all build output should be placed.
-This `OUT_DIR` variable is also available to your application or library while it is being build as we'll see in their example:
+This loads in an environment variable that Cargo sets before running your build script. `OUT_DIR`, as its name implies, is where all build output should be placed.
+This `OUT_DIR` variable is also available to your application or library while it is being built as we'll see in their example:

 ``` rust
 // src/main.rs